bjcrawford/SGAVariationAnalysis/README.md

 This program was created as a part of an independent research course on Evolutionary Computation taken in the spring of 2015.
-The inspiration for this program is from chapter 2.2 of the text "Introduction to Evolutionary Algorithms" by Xinjie Yu.
+The inspiration for this program is from the text "Introduction to Evolutionary Algorithms" by Xinjie Yu.

+The implementation and parameters of the genetic algorithms used are as follows.

 This simple genetic algorithm is used to attempt to find a solution to the following optimization problems: